Shivani-Nautiyal/car_price_prediction/README.md

 ## ✅ Results

-The Random Forest model was able to predict car prices with good accuracy.
+The Random Forest model performed the best with highest R² and lowest RMSE, able to predict car prices with good accuracy.
 You can further improve results by trying:
 - Ridge/Lasso Regression
 - GridSearchCV for hyperparameter tuning

----

-## 📁 File Structure
--car_price_prediction/
--├── car_price.ipynb   # Jupyter Notebook with code and results
--├── README.md   # Project summary

 ---